 Why the advance notice?
 The advance notice builds safety in the process and allows people to opt-in.
 It gives them more ownership and allows them to plan better.

-It’s a good idea to have cameras turned on during virtual meetings when coaching a struggling employee.
+It’s a good idea to have video turned on during virtual meetings when coaching a struggling employee.

-Does the camera solve everything?
+Does video solve everything?
 No. Does it help?
 Yes.

 A couple of years back I was having issues with an employee based in our London office.
 Our 1:1s were regular phone calls and contentious, to say the least.
 We decided to switch the format to a video call and eventually the tension died down.
 Both of us could read each other better and understand what was at play.